 Michael McCormic, Jr.:

-Production funds for first studio album with Jazz band, “The Governors”.
+Production funds for first studio album with alternative rock band, “The Governors”.

 Variety of color medium format film.